alttch/rmodbus/README.md

 ## Custom-sized context

-Starting from the version 0.7, it is allowed to define context of any size, using generic constants.
+Starting from the version 0.7 it is allowed to define context of any size using generic constants.
 The generic constants order is: coils, discretes, inputs, holdings.

 E.g. let us define a context for 128 coils, 16 discretes, 0 inputs and 100
 holdings: